nwalberts/favorite_thangs/README.md

 ## To use this as a practice:

-* Run this in your terminal: `git clone https://github.com/EliseFitz15/launcher-favorites-list.git`
+* Run this in your terminal: `git clone https://github.com/nwalberts/favorite_thangs`
-* Then go into the directory `cd launcher-favorites-list`
+* Then go into the directory `cd favorite-thangs`
 * `bundle` then `rspec`
 * Work through the test errors